alsyundawy/ndash/dokumentasi/PTR_AUTOGEN_GUIDE.md

 ## Overview

 The PTR Auto-Generation feature automatically creates PTR (Pointer) records for reverse DNS zones.
-When creating a new reverse zone (in-addr.arpa), users can opt to auto-generate A records for IP addresses 1-254.
+When creating a new reverse zone (in-addr.arpa), users can opt to auto-generate PTR records for IP addresses 1-254.

 ## Feature Details